 As a financial advisory firm, Jack Keeter & Associates can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

-Jack Keeter & Associates is headquartered in Anaheim, CA and currently serves in 5 states: California, Colorado, Louisiana, Oklahoma, Texas.
+Jack Keeter & Associates is headquartered in Anaheim, CA and currently serves in 7 states: Arizona, California, Colorado, Louisiana, Oklahoma, Oregon, Texas.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.

 This automated report was generated using SEC and FINRA data and was last updated on October 4th, 2022*.
 For data support, email "firstname.lastname@example.org".
 Firms that receive a 4.5 or 5-star rating are considered Trusted by investor.com.
 Learn more.